vulcu/dahlia/README.md

 source ./build/dahlia-daisy-pd2dsy.sh
 ```

-## General Info
-This project is a synthesizer not quite like any other.
-It relies on a handful of waveshaping algorithms to produce differing kinds of overdrive and distortion from the oscillators of each synthesizer voice, and then applies an ADS-envelope low-pass filter to each voice on an individual basis.
-The harmonic ratios and the balance between even and odd harmonics varies by algorithm, with some sounding better than others for certain oscillator and envelope combinations.
-There's no hard-and-fast rules here, so just use your ears.

-The goal of this project is to provide a quick and simple way for a user to dial in rich, complex synth sounds without needing to know much about synthesizers.
-Unlike the [wavedist](https://github.com/vulcu/wavedist) plugin, all the waveshapers are active at once here, allowing for some truly wild harmonic ratios.

-## Features
-* Monophonic (1 Voice) and Polyphonic (8-voices)
-  * Polyphonic version easily adaptable to _N_ number of voices depending desired performance
-  * Portamento control (monophonic only)
-* 7 Oscillators, 1 ADSR, and 2 ADS envelopes per-voice
-* Oscillators selectable between Sine, Saw, and a PWM with a 5%-50% automatable duty-cycle
-* 6 different waveshaping algorithms and a Gain control
-* Unison control (oscillator de-tune)
-* Bit depth control/crush range of 1-12 bits

 ## Daisy Pod I/O (Configured)
 | Name | Function | Type | Variants |
 | --- | --- | --- | --- |